rse-aunz/rse-aunz.github.io/2022-Asia-Australia-unconference.md

 ### Registration

-Registration details will be announced on the 27th of June.
+Registration is now open.

+<a class="rse rse-join" href="https://www.eventbrite.com.au/e/rse-asia-australia-unconference-2022-tickets-372580998797">Join the community</a>

 Registration will close on the 19th of August 2022.

 ### Accessibility and Inclusivity